Deepfakes and Synthetic Documents: The US Fraud Crisis

 - Identity consistency: Does the name, date of birth, and address match across every document?

-- Financial coherence: Does the declared income on the payslip align with tax filings, bank statement deposits, and the employer's declared workforce size?
+- Financial coherence: Does the declared income on the payslip align with tax filings, bank statement deposits, and the employer's reported workforce size?

 - Temporal consistency: Are document dates logically ordered?
-Was the company registration issued before the first invoice?
+Was the company incorporated before the first invoice was issued?

-- Entity verification: Does the employer on the payslip exist in business registries?
-Does the bank on the statement actually use this IBAN format?
+- Entity verification: Does the employer on the payslip exist in state business registries?
+Does the bank on the statement actually use this routing number format?

 This approach is detailed in our analysis of cross-document validation versus single-document OCR.
 The core insight is that fraud detection shifts from "Is this document authentic?" to "Is this file coherent?"